myleshk/SocGen-test-2021-simple-paint/README.md

 - The canvas starts from the top left corner as `(0, 0)`. `x` increases when going downwards and `y` increases rightwards.

 - Drawing line (L) accepts coordinates of 2 points in any order, e.g. either `x1 < x2` or `x1 > x2` is accepted.
-However, drawing rectangle only allows points specified from top to lower, left to right.
+However, drawing rectangle only allows points specified from top to bottom, left to right.

 - Bucket fill (B) only supports to be applied on empty or previously filled cells.
 If you try to fill on a line or a rectangle, an error will occur.